+1 Programme MBA

+2 Semester Ι

-1 Programme MBA/IMG 2 Semester I/VII 3 Type of course Core 4 Code of the subject MS604 5 Title of the subject Business and Legal Environment 6 Any prerequisite No 7 L-T-P 3-0-0 8 Learning Objectives of This course will give orientation to the students about the subject different forms of organizations, functions in organizations, business environment and strategies, along with an exposure to basic elements of company laws, economics laws, industrial and labour laws, foreign exchange management act in business perspective.
-9 Brief Contents Concepts of Vision and Mission statements, Types of Environments, Business Environment with reference to
+3 Type of course Core

+4 Code of the subject MS604

+5 Title of the subject Business and Legal Environment

+6 Any prerequisite No

+7 L-T-P 3-0-0

+8 Learning Objectives of the subject This course will give orientation to the students about different forms of organizations, functions in organizations, business environment and strategies, along with an exposure to basic elements of company laws, economics laws, industrial and labour laws, foreign exchange management act in business perspective.

+9 Brief Contents Concepts of Vision and Mission statements, Types of Environments, Business Environment with reference to Global integration, Forms of business organisation: Scales of business; Emerging trends in business, Company Laws: The Companies Act 2013, Limited Liability Partnership Act, 2008, The insolvency and bankruptcy code 2016, Economic Laws: FDI Policy-Foreign Direct Investment in India and abroad, External Commercial Borrowing (ECB), Formalities-Establishment of Branch Office of a foreign entity in India, Foreign Trade Policy-Opportunities of commerce/finance professional in foreign trade-Procedure of import and export-Export promotion schemes and initiatives, Competition Commission of India-Compliance of competition law, Industrial and Labour laws: Overview of Industrial Policy of Govt. of India, Regulatory Mechanism under IDRA, MSME Development Act, Advantages of MSMEs and their role and significance in economic development, Central and State Schemes for MSME Promotion-Udyog Aadhar, Foreign Exchange Management Act: Features and Application-Opportunities for Indian Business Challenges, Foreign Contribution (Regulation) Act 2010

+10 Contents for lab No

+10 Contents for fab 110